How to sell your book

 - Creating demand — generating active interest in your book that leads people to seek it out

 Traditional campaigns, too, will generally add an online component because the internet is now more important than bookstores as a place where readers discover their next book.
-It’s also where half of books are now sold.
+It’s also where half or more of books are now sold.

 Marketing advice for self-publishers